Will current price volatility hamper Syndax Pharmaceuticals, Inc. (SNDX) future potential?

 Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX) trade information

-Sporting 4.4% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Oct 07 when the SNDX stock price touched $17.84- or saw a rise of 9.58%.
-Year-to-date, Syndax Pharmaceuticals, Inc. shares have moved 83.71%, while the 5-day performance has seen it change -3.64%.
-Over the past 30 days, the shares of Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX) have changed 0.19%.
+Despite being -1.82% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the SNDX stock price touched $18.24- or saw a rise of 5.26%.
+Year-to-date, Syndax Pharmaceuticals, Inc. shares have moved 96.81%, while the 5-day performance has seen it change 11.84%.
+Over the past 30 days, the shares of Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX) have changed 1.59%.
 Short interest in the company has seen 4.49 Million shares shorted with days to cover at 0.01.

 Syndax Pharmaceuticals, Inc. (SNDX) estimates and forecasts